-(b) the area where the electrical work is to be carried out is clear of obstructions so as to allow for easy access and exit; (c) the point at which the electrical equipment can be disconnected or isolated from its electricity supply is: (i) clearly marked or labelled; and (ii) clear of obstructions so as to allow for easy access and exit by the worker who is to carry out the electrical work or any other competent person; and (iii) capable of being operated quickly; (d) the person authorises the electrical work after consulting with the person with management or control of the workplace.
-Maximum penalty: In the case of an individual-\$6 000.
-In the case of a body corporate-\$30 000.
-(2) he purposes of subregulation (1)(a), the risk ssment must be: conducted by a competent person; and (b) recorded.
-5 Note Regulation 12 permits risk assessments to be conducted, in certain circumstances, to a class of hazards, tasks, things or circumstances.
-(3) Subregulation (1)(c) does not apply to electrical work on electrical equipment if: (a) the work is to be carried out on the supply side of the main switch on the main switchboard for the equipment; and
+- (b) the area where the electrical work is to be carried out is clear of obstructions so as to allow for easy access and exit; - (c) the point at which the electrical equipment can be disconnected or isolated from its electricity supply is: - (i) clearly marked or labelled; and - (ii) clear of obstructions so as to allow for easy access and exit by the worker who is to carry out the electrical work or any other competent person; and - (iii) capable of being operated quickly; - (d) the person authorises the electrical work after consulting with the person with management or control of the workplace.

+- (2) For the purposes of subregulation (1)(a), the risk assessment must be:

+- (a) conducted by a competent person; and

+- (b) recorded.

+Regulation 12 permits risk assessments to be conducted, in certain circumstances, to a class of hazards, tasks, things or circumstances.

+- (3) Subregulation (1)(c) does not apply to electrical work on electrical equipment if: - (a) the work is to be carried out on the supply side of the main switch on the main switchboard for the equipment; and